Music Publishing Explained for Musicians

 Most countries have their own Performing Rights Organisations, such as PRS in the UK or ASCAP, BMI and SESAC in the USA.

-In order to claim the royalties that are owed to you, you'll need to have signed up to the right PRO in your region or area (or have your music publisher do it on your behalf).
+To claim the royalties that are owed to you, you'll need to have signed up with the right PRO in your region or area (or have your music publisher do it on your behalf).

 So what’s the difference between a Music Publisher and a Performing Rights Organisation?